 Then I tried wrapping the yarn around my fingers different amounts of times – 20, 30, 0r 40.
 (All using three fingers).

-And finally I experimented with trimming the edges different amounts.
+And finally, I experimented with trimming the edges in different amounts.
 Less trimming makes a bigger but shaggier pom pom.

 Just thread the yarn needle with a long piece of yarn.
 String the pom poms onto the yarn by sticking the needle through the middle of each pom pom.

 I hung my fluffy pom pom garland on a mirror in our dining room and I love the cozy, wintery touch it adds.

 Interested in other quick and easy projects to brighten up your winter?
 I’ve got you covered.